cimbalino/Cimbalino-Toolkit/README.md

 Yes, there are some plans in the making, but that will still take some time... :)

+## Contributing

+For more information about contributing PRs and issues, see our [Contribution Guidelines](https://github.com/Cimbalino/Cimbalino-Toolkit/blob/master/CONTRIBUTING.md).

 ## License

-See the [LICENSE.txt](https://github.com/Cimbalino/Cimbalino-Toolkit/raw/master/LICENSE.txt) file for details.
+See the [LICENSE.txt](https://github.com/Cimbalino/Cimbalino-Toolkit/blob/master/LICENSE.txt) file for details.

 ## More information